zfergus/finite-diff/README.md

 ## <a name="unit_tests"></a>Unit Tests

 We provide unit tests for ensuring the correctness of our functions.
-To enable the unit tests use the flag `-DFINITE_DIFF_BUILD_UNIT_TESTS=ON` with CMake.
+To enable the unit tests, use the flag `-DFINITE_DIFF_BUILD_UNIT_TESTS=ON` with CMake.

 ## Contributing

-This project is open for contributors!
-Contibutions can come in the form of feature requests, bug fixes, documentation, tutorials and the like.
-We highly recommend to file an Issue first before submitting a Pull Request.
+This project is open to contributors!
+Contributions can come in the form of feature requests, bug fixes, documentation, tutorials and the like.
+We highly recommend filing an Issue first before submitting a Pull Request.

 Simply fork this repository and make a Pull Request!
-We'd definitely appreciate:
+We'd appreciate:

 * Implementation of new features
 * Bug Reports